FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 * Experience with a Laravel framework and application development.
 * The [Git client tool](https://git-scm.com/downloads).

-## Clone the GitHub repository
+## Clone the GitHub repository _(optional)_

-To begin, clone the demo project source code for this project from this [GitHub repository](https://github.com/FusionAuth/fusionauth-example-laravel-single-sign-on) using the following command:
+If you don't want to keep copying and pasting code from this article, you can clone this [GitHub repository](https://github.com/FusionAuth/fusionauth-example-laravel-single-sign-on) using the command below.
+You'd still have to copy files to their correct location though, as described in both this article and that repository.

 ```bash
 git clone https://github.com/FusionAuth/fusionauth-example-laravel-single-sign-on